rbind/yutani/content/post/2018-06-16-re-intro-to-gghighlight.md

 But, it seems not so handy.
 For example, what if I want to change the threshold in predicate (`max(value) > 20`) and highlight other series as well?
 It’s a bit tiresome to type all the code above again every time I replace `20` with some other value...

-So, I want `filter()` for ggplot2, which.
+So, I want `filter()` for ggplot2.
 This is my initial impulse to create gghighlight.

 ### Highlighting is better than filtering